7 Smart Ways to Make Your Wardrobe More Sustainable Without Sacrificing Style

 2. The Power of Pre-Loved and Vintage

-Shopping second-hand reduces demand for new production, cuts down on textile waste, and delivers one-of-a-kind finds that scream personal style rather than ‘Zara sale rack.’
-Plus, nothing feels quite as satisfying as scoring a designer piece for a fraction of the original price.
+Buying second-hand is one of the easiest ways to make fashion more sustainable.
+Shopping preloved reduces demand for new production, cuts down on textile waste, means more one-of-a-kind finds that scream personal style rather than ‘Zara sale rack.’

-3. Sustainable Jewellery That Shines
+3. Sustainable Jewellery

 When it comes to jewellery, where and how it’s sourced matters.

 Traditional diamond mining has long been criticised for its environmental and ethical implications, but that doesn’t mean you have to forgo the sparkle.
 Enter the best lab grown diamonds – identical in brilliance and composition to natural diamonds but created in a way that’s kinder to the planet.
-They require significantly fewer resources to produce and eliminate concerns about unethical labour practices, so you can sparkle guilt-free.
+They use fewer resources to produce and eliminate any concerns about unethical labour practices, so you can sparkle guilt-free.

-4. Support Ethical and Transparent Brands
+4. Ethical and Transparent Brands

-Not all brands that claim to be sustainable actually are.
 Greenwashing is everywhere, which means doing a little research goes a long way.

-5. Rent Instead of Buying for Special Occasions
+5. Rent Instead of Buy

 These days were spoilt for choice when it comes to rental fashion.
 A few of our picks that have been around for years: Glam Corner, The Volte, Dress Hire AU.
 Plus, it eliminates the guilt of an expensive impulse buy that sits unworn in your closet gathering dust.